fabric8io/docker-maven-plugin/doc/contributing.md

 # Contributing

 Pull requests are highly appreciated and most of them get applied.
-However, you must sign off your code so that you certify that your  contributions is is compatible with the license of this project (which is the APL 2, see [LICENSE](../LICENSE)).

-### Sign your work

-The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
-The rules are pretty simple: if you can certify the below (from [developercertificate.org](http://developercertificate.org/)):
+However, you must sign-off your code so that you certify that your  contributions is is compatible with the license of this project (which is the APL 2, see [LICENSE](../LICENSE)).
+The sign-off also certifies that you wrote it or otherwise have the right to pass it on as an open-source patch under the APL 2.
+The rules are simple: if you can certify the below (from [developercertificate.org](http://developercertificate.org/)):